|

 media splitter for demuxing, supports WMV input and doesn't need

+you to specify a destination filename anymore.
 Since I got a NAS device a bit back and looked at various models,

 here's one manufacturer you certainly shouldn't consider: Western